 Since the introduction of Apple’s first computer based spreadsheet program, VisiCalc, in 1979, the power and flexibility of computerized spreadsheets have made them incredibly popular across all industries, to a point where they are used in the majority of workplaces around the world.

 In life insurance however, spreadsheets are relied upon for much more than just storing information or completing simple calculations.
-Their power and flexibility make them useful tools for a wide range of predictive modelling, and in more recent years, running optimization algorithms.
+Their power and flexibility make them useful tools for a wide range of predictive modeling, and in more recent years, running optimization algorithms.

 If your actuarial team uses (or is thinking about using) in-house solutions for things like pricing, pricing optimization, or elasticity analysis, it’s worth thinking again.